Title: Emotions!: Making Sense of Your Feelings

-I first discovered Dr. Mary Lamia while I was doing research for my upcoming book on bullying (check my blog post on Monday for an update on this topic).
-Honestly, i believe I googled the phrase “bullying expert” and sent emails to about five different people.
+I first discovered Dr. Mary Lamia while I was doing research for what I thought was going to be a book on bullying.
+Honestly, I believe I googled the phrase “bullying expert” and sent emails to about five different people.
 Dr. Lamia was one of the three who was gracious enough to respond.
 She was more than gracious to answer my questions on the motivations behind bullying and even offered to send me a copy of her upcoming book.
 I was pleasantly surprised when Emotions!: Making Sense of Your Feelings arrived in my mailbox.

 My son, Bud, has struggled with anxiety and depression for many years (see Bud’s Black Days, I Couldn’t Sleep At All Last Night).
 Recently, through the right mix of medication and learning how to deal appropriately with his emotions, he has grown into an enjoyable and responsible young man.
 I wish that Dr. Lamia’s book had been available when Bud was first diagnosed.
 It might have helped us all make it through the process more easily.

 One of the best things about this book is it is a really remarkable reference that you can keep in your library for your teenagers, young adults (even you, yourself) to go to anytime they are unsure of what they are feeling.
 Dr. Lamia writes in the introduction: